The Genius of Victory

 The Genius of Victory is a 1532–1534 marble sculpture by Michelangelo, produced as part of a design for the tomb of Pope Julius II.
-It is 2.61 m high and is now in the Salone dei Cinquecento of the Palazzo Vecchio in Florence.
+It measures 2.61m in height and is presently located at the Salone dei Cinquecento of the Palazzo Vecchio in Florence.

 History

-The exact date of execution of the statue is unknown, but it is usually related to the project for the tomb of Julius II.
-It is thought to have been intended for one of the lower niches of one of the last projects for the tomb, perhaps that of 1532 for which the so-called Captives or "Provinces" now in the Galleria dell'Accademia of Florence may have also been made.
-On the other hand, the monument may have been coupled with a similar pair of fighters, a clay model in the Casa Buonarroti – the so-called Hercules-Samson.
+The exact date of execution of the statue is unknown, though it is usually associated with the project for the tomb of Julius II.
+It is thought to have been intended for one of the lower niches of one of the last projects for the tomb, perhaps that of 1532, for which the so-called Captives or "Prisoners" now in the Galleria dell'Accademia of Florence may have also been made.
+Another possibility is that the monument was coupled with a similar pair of fighters, a clay model in the Casa Buonarroti–the so-called Hercules-Samson.

-With the famous statue unfinished, Victory forms an interesting footnote in history: left in the artist's studio after his final departure from Florence in 1534, it became the property of his nephew Leonardo Buonarroti, who first tried to sell it in 1544 without obtaining the necessary authorization from his uncle.
+In its unfinished state, the statue of Victory stands as an interesting footnote in history: left in the artist's studio after his final departure from Florence in 1534, it became the property of his nephew, Leonardo Buonarroti, who first tried to sell it in 1544 without receiving the necessary authorization from his uncle.
 Then, at the suggestion of Daniele da Volterra, he tried to place it on Michelangelo's tomb in Santa Croce (1564), but Giorgio Vasari, who was redesigning the church's interior, was against it being used there.
 At Vasari's suggestion, the statue was given to Duke Cosimo I de' Medici that year.
 Two early "Captives" originally intended for Julius's tomb ended up in France, while four larger figures, created much later, now in Florence's Accademia, were initially placed in Buontalenti's Grotto in the Boboli Gardens, after the artist's death.
 The Victory came to decorate the Salone dei Cinquecento of the Palazzo Vecchio.
-It was placed along the wall, among other victory groups inspired by Michelangelo's, such as the statues of the Labors of Hercules by Vincenzo de' Rossi and others.
+It was placed along the wall, among other victory groups inspired by Michelangelo, such as the statues of the Labors of Hercules by Vincenzo de' Rossi and others.

 In 1868, three years after the opening of the National Museum of the Bargello, the statue was included in the collection of Florentine sculpture gathered in the museum.
-It was returned to the Palazzo Vecchio on 6 November 1921, and placed in a niche in the center of the back wall of the room, where, since the time Florence had been the capital of Italy (1865), the 19th-century statue of Savonarola had stood (now in Piazza Savonarola).
+It was returned to the Palazzo Vecchio on 6 November 1921 and placed in a niche in the center of the back wall of the room, where, since the time Florence had been the capital of Italy (1865), the 19th-century statue of Savonarola had stood (now in Piazza Savonarola).
 Only in recent years has the Victory been restored to its former position along the right wall.